gunerguner/ERStopWatch/README.md

 ERStopWatch
 ===========

-A stop watch based on IOS for debuging efficiency.
+A stop watch based on iOS for debuging efficiency.